bonniesimon/college-graph-logseq/pages/Seminar Paper _ DP-3T.md

 ## Unlinkable decentralized proximity tracing
 	- It is a variant of the low cost design
 	- It offers better privacy properties at the cost of increased bandwidth.
+	- Requires more bandwidth and storage than the low cost design.
+## Hybrid decentralized proximity tracing
+	- Offers better protection against linking of ephemeral identifiers of covid positive users.
+	- But protection against tracking is not that good.